 - To add more node pools, click Add Node Pool

-Once all the required config details are provided, perform the below steps
+Provide the required details for Machine Health Check and perform the below steps

 - Click Save Changes and proceed to cluster provisioning